skdelphix/maskdocs/docs/Getting_Started/Data_Source_Support.md

 | **11.2.04** | Supported         |

 #### Available Features
-The AWS RDS connector supports profilinng and masking/tokenization features.
+The AWS RDS connector supports profiling and masking/tokenization features.
 Below is a list of which options are and are not available for jobs using the AWS RDS connector:

 |                             | **Feature**             | **Availability** |
 | -------------------------   | ---------------------   | ---------------- |